Using the AD8352 as an Ultralow Distortion Differential RF/IF Front End for High Speed ADCs

 Excellent layout, grounding, and decoupling techniques must be utilized in order to achieve the desired performance from the circuits discussed in this note.
 As a minimum, a 4-layer PCB should be used with one ground plane layer, one power plane layer, and two signal layers.

 All IC power pins must be decoupled to the ground plane with low inductance multilayer ceramic capacitors (MLCC) of 0.01 μF to 0.1 μF (this is not shown in the diagrams for simplicity).
 Follow the recommendations on the individual data sheets for the ICs.

 The product evaluation boards should be consulted for recommended layout and critical component placement.
 They can be accessed through the main product pages for the devices or their data sheets.

 Figure 4.
 Two Tone Intermodulation Distortion, AD8352 Driving AD9445, Sampling Clock = 105 MSPS, Analog Input Frequency = 98 MHz and 101 MHz, AV = 10 dB.
 See Figure 1.

 The AD8352 low distortion differential amplifier can be replaced by the high IP3, low noise figure AD8375 variable gain amplifier (VGA).
 The AD8375 is a digitally controlled, variable gain, wide bandwidth amplifier that provides precise gain control across a broad 24 dB gain range, with 1 dB resolution.
 The AD8376 is a dual version of the AD8375.
-(See Circuit Note CN-0002, Using the AD8376 VGA to Drive Wide Bandwidth ADCs for High IF AC-Coupled Applications.).
+(See Application Note AN-1408, Using the AD8376 VGA to Drive Wide Bandwidth ADCs for High IF AC-Coupled Applications.).